kubernetes/website/content/en/docs/tasks/job/intra-job-pod-networking-using-pod-hostnames.md

 <!-- steps -->

-## Starting a job with pod networking using hostnames
+## Starting a job with pod networking using pod hostnames

 To enable pod-to-pod communication using pod hostnames, you must do the following: